 She enjoys her work as a professional harpist and performs at a variety of events, including weddings, corporate dinners, parties and other celebrations across Kent, Sussex and London.

 Adel has a passion for composing and song writing, mixing classical and pop to create a crossover style.
-She is writing her first album with her sister, after previously releasing four cover albums (Pebbles, Sorelle di Harpa, Crossroads and Christmas With 2 of Harps).
+This year she recorded her first original album ‘Moving On’ with her sister, after previously releasing four cover albums (Pebbles, Sorelle di Harpa, Crossroads and Christmas With 2 of Harps).

 Karina began playing the harp when she was seven, taking inspiration from contemporary music and creating a repertoire to include jazz, one of her many musical passions.